nojuz3/Bad/README.md

 <h1>How to Launch</h1>
 <p>You need two terminals to launch the backend and frontend</p>
-<p>After using cd to get to the back and app directory you need to run in the terminal npm run dev </p>
+<p>After using cd to get to the back and app directory you need to run in the terminal npm run dev both of them</p>

 <h2>.env format</h2>